RFID Readers, Buy RFID Readers from our Dayari Technologies shop in Nairobi Kenya at discounted prices today

 Here are a few of RFID’s helpful features and functions:

-- Communication between readers and tags is not contingent upon orientation
+- The communication between readers and tags is not contingent upon orientation

-- Tags can carry unique or standardized product codes
+- These tags can carry unique or standardized product codes

 - Items can be individually labeled, but read in mass